 Broken Bones in Truck Accidents

 Texas is home to shipping ports and wide-open spaces, making it the perfect landscape for transporting goods across the state and the country.
-Numbers from the Texas Department of Transportation’s Texas Freight and Mobility Plan find that more than $1.6 trillion worth of freight moves across Texas highways every year.
+Numbers from the Texas Department of Transportation’s Texas Freight and Mobility Plan find more than $1.6 trillion worth of freight moving across Texas highways yearly.
 However, with that many trucks moving across Texas roads, accidents are bound to happen.
 When they do, the occupants of smaller passenger vehicles tend to suffer the most serious consequences.

 One of the more significant consequences of a collision with a large truck is broken bones.
 Bone fractures can be both painful and debilitating.
 They can also have a colossal impact on your finances.
 If a truck accident has left you with broken bones, it may be time to contact the experienced Dallas truck accident lawyers at The Benton Law Firm for help.
 After a crash involving a reckless or negligent truck driver, we can protect your rights and quickly begin working to help you secure valuable compensation.